USA Gymnastics settles sex abuse lawsuit - WDEF

 INDIANAPOLIS (AP) — USA Gymnastics has reached a confidential settlement in a Georgia lawsuit that spurred a newspaper investigation into the organization’s practices for reporting child abuse.

-A former gymnast filed the lawsuit against USA Gymnastics in 2013.
-It alleged the organization that trains Olympians received at least four warnings about a coach who videotaped her in various states of undress.
+A former gymnast filed the lawsuit against USA Gymnastics in 2013, alleging that the organization that trains Olympians received at least four warnings about coach William McCabe, who videotaped her in various states of undress.

+The lawsuit revealed that USA Gymnastics wouldn’t forward child sex abuse allegations to authorities unless they were in writing and signed by a victim or a victim’s parent.

-Court records show a judge in Effingham County, Georgia, dismissed the lawsuit on April 12.
-The gymnast’s lawyer says USA Gymnastics admits no wrongdoing or liability in the settlement.
+A judge in Effingham County, Georgia, dismissed the lawsuit on April 12, according to court records.
+USA Gymnastics admits no wrongdoing or liability in the settlement, said W. Brian Cornwell of Cornwell & Stevens LLP, the gymnast’s lawyer.

 Both parties have declined to comment on the settlement.